 Rounder Records

-Rounder Records made its debut in 1970, an independent and locally-owned company based in Somerville, MA.
-Founded as a country and bluegrass label by Bill Nowlin, Ken Irwin, and Marian Leighton (later Marian Leighton Levy), three friends who met during their college years, Rounder also issued music from blues, Cajun, folk, and jazz artists.
-The label became known for its quirky and unique selection of recordings: the first two albums it released were from the Cambridge-based Spark Gap Wonder Boys, and a 76-year old banjo player from North Carolina named George Pegram.
-While some of Rounder’s artists, notably bluegrass and folk singer Norman Blake, had passionate cult followings, few were big commercial successes; but the label’s founders took very seriously their commitment to preserve the best of blues and old-timey music, whether those records were big sellers or not.
-(In fact, an artist who sold several thousand copies was considered a plus.)
+The label quickly became known for its rather quirky and unique selection of recordings; the first two albums it released were from the Cambridge-based Spark Gap Wonder Boys and a 76-year old banjo player from North Carolina, George Pegram.
+While some of Rounder’s initial artists, notably bluegrass and folk singer-songwriter Norman Blake, had passionate cult followings, few were major commercial successes but the label’s founders took their commitment to preserve the best of blues and old-timey music extremely seriously, whether the records they released were big sellers or not.
+In fact, sometimes having an artist who sold only several thousand copies was considered a plus.

 (by Donna Halper)